pm4py.ml.extract_ocel_features#

 OCEL

-) – object-centric event logobj_type (
+) – The object-centric event log from which to extract features.obj_type (

 str